-- 1. The course shall consist of three barrels set in a triangle pattern with a rubber or plastic container without handles (approximately 12 inches in diameter and 14 inches high) set on the two front barrels.
-Containers shall be filled with sand, soybeans, or like suitable porous material within three inches of top of container. - 2.
-The first and third barrels will be set in proximity to the timing line proportionate to the pattern and the arena size.
+The course shall consist of three barrels set in a triangle pattern with a rubber or plastic container without handles (approximately 12 inches in diameter and 14 inches high) set on the two front barrels.
+Containers shall be filled with sand, soybeans, or like suitable porous material within 3 inches of top of container.

+- 2. The first and third barrels are set in proximity to the timing line proportionate to the pattern and the arena size.
 Local management has the authority to determine the barrel pattern that best fits their arena subject to the restrictions addressed elsewhere in this description.
 The first and third barrels are 34 yards apart.
 The first and second and the third and second barrels are 37 yards apart.
-Each of the three barrels must be a minimum of four yards from the fence.
+Each of the three barrels must be a minimum of 4 yards from the fence.
 If the course is too large for the available space, the pattern should be reduced 5 yards at a time until it fits the arena.
 The course may be run either to the right or left.
 The rider may also choose to run to the inside or outside of both the first and third barrel, but must pass outside the second barrel.
-The barrels will not be moved. - 3.
-The flag used should be made of wood, from 13 inches to 16 inches long and three-quarters to one inch in diameter with a maximum 6 inch by 6 inch cloth flag attached to the un-tapered end.
+The barrels are not moved. - 3.
+The flag used should be made of wood, from 13 inches to 16 inches long and 3/4 to 1 inch in diameter with a maximum 6 inch-by-6 inch cloth flag attached to the untapered end.
 The other end shall be tapered.
 Show management must place tapered end of flag consistently 3 inches deep in center of bucket.
 The contestant must enter the ring in a controlled manner, and start and stop the animal inside the ring.
 The gate must be closed behind the contestant and not opened until the contestant has finished the course.
-No animal will be allowed into the ring until the previous contestant is excused.

-- 4. The contestant is allowed a running start.
-Time begins when the animal's nose passes over the starting line and ends when its nose passes over the finish line. - 5.
-Rider must pick flag up at first barrel, proceed around second barrel, stick flag in container on third barrel and then proceed across the finish line. - 6.
-The Flag Race is strictly a timed event.
-Electric timers or at least two stop watches (operated by volunteers or show management) must be used.
-Penalties plus the time indicated by the timer or the average of the two stop watches will be the official time. - 7.
-In the event of a tie, the animal declared the winner in the run off must rerun the pattern within two seconds of its original time or the run off must be held again. - 8.
+No animal is allowed into the ring until the previous contestant is excused. - 4.
+The contestant is allowed a running start.
+Time begins when the animal's nose passes over the starting line and ends when its nose passes over the finish line. - Rider must pick flag up at first barrel, proceed around second barrel, stick flag in container on third barrel, and proceed across the finish line. - The Flag Race is strictly a timed event.
+Electric timers or at least two stopwatches (operated by volunteers or show management) must be used.
+Penalties plus the time indicated by the timer or the average of the two stopwatches is the official time. - 7.
+In a tie, the animal declared the winner in the run off must rerun the pattern within 2 seconds of its original time, or the run off must be held again. - 8.
 In case of timer failure, the participant is entitled to a rerun.
 If the initial run was a clean round and the rerun was a penalty round, the participant is allowed one more rerun.
 The last run must be the official time. - 9.
-Failure to stick flag in TOP OF CONTAINER or dropping flag after rounding the second barrel 10 second penalty.
+Failure to stick flag in top of container or dropping flag after rounding the second barrel 10 second penalty.

-- 1. Spurring or striking animal forward of cinch - 2.
-Knocking over any barrel or container, failing to stay on course, (i.e. circling or backing) - 3.
+- 1. Spurring or striking animal forward of cinch. - Knocking over any barrel or container, failing to stay on course, (i.e., circling or backing). - 3.
 Failing to pick up flag from first container or dropping flag before second barrel. - 4.
-Striking animal with flag - 5.
-Failure to pass both inside or outside of both first and third barrels
+Striking animal with flag. - Failure to pass both inside or outside of both first and third barrels.